- Parents Home

 Many boys with Klinefelter syndrome — also known as XXY syndrome — have no signs or symptoms, and some don't even know they have it until later in life.

-The XXY condition that causes Klinefelter syndrome can't be changed, but medical treatment and working with therapists can help a boy's development and help lessen the condition's effects.
+The XXY condition that causes Klinefelter syndrome can't be changed, but medical treatment and working with therapists can help a boy's development and lessen the condition's effects.
 Even without treatment, most boys with Klinefelter syndrome grow up to live productive, healthy lives.

 What Causes Klinefelter Syndrome?

 Usually, a person has 46 chromosomes in each cell, divided into 23 pairs, which includes two sex chromosomes.
-Half of the chromosomes are inherited from the father and the other half from the mother.
+Half the chromosomes are inherited from the father and the other half from the mother.
 The chromosomes contain genes, which determine an individual's characteristics, such as eye color and height.
 Boys typically have one X chromosome and one Y chromosome, or XY, but boys with XXY syndrome have an extra X chromosome, or XXY.

 Klinefelter syndrome is not caused by anything the parents did or did not do.
 The disorder is a random error in cell division that happens when a parent's reproductive cells are being formed.

-If one of these defective cells contributes to a successful pregnancy, the baby will have the XXY condition in some or all of his cells.
+If one of these defective cells contributes to a successful pregnancy, the baby will have the XXY condition in some or all his cells.
 Some boys will even have more than two X chromosomes (XXXY or XXXXY, for example), which increases the risk of severe symptoms and other health concerns.